vmoroz/node/doc/api/embedding.md

 napi_status node_create_platform(node_platform* result);
 ```

-- `[out] result`: Upon return has a new Node.js platform.
+- `[out] result`: new Node.js platform instance.

 Returns `napi_ok` if there were no issues.

 It is a simple object allocation.
 It does not do any initialization or any
-other complex work that may fail besides checking the argument.
+other complex work that may fail.
+It only checks the argument.

-Note that Node.js typically allows only a single platform instance per process.
+Node.js allows only a single platform instance per process.

 ##### `node_delete_platform`